kids-first/kf-etl-clin-portal/README.md

 11. Make sure data is correctly loaded in ES, also check mapping for the 4 new indices, there should not be any `"type": "text"`.

+12. Switch aliases to add the new indices and remove the old ones

-12. Run arranger (not the wrapper) locally
+13. Run arranger (not the wrapper) locally

-13. Open a browser on this endpoint `/admin/graphql`
+14. Open a browser on this endpoint `/admin/graphql`

-14. Create a new project
+15. Create a new project

 ```
 mutation newProject {